codetipster/hsb-web-frontend/README.md

 - Accountants (created by the admin), manages the tax management accounts  for assigned clients
 - Clients (Also created in the database by the admin ONLY)

+### How to run this application (Locally)
+A deployed version of this application(web) is currently running on the following live URL(https://hsbkanzlei.de).

+Follow these steps to get it running on your local machine;
+- Clone the repository by running `git clone https://github.com/codetipster/hsb-web-frontend.git` from your terminal.
+- Cd into cloned project with `cd hsb-web-frontend`.
+- run `npm install`to install all required dependencies.
+- run `npm start`to start the project on localhost.
+- for test purposes, please login with [email: admin@gmail.com, password: 12345]

 ### Architecture
 ![Architecture diagram](src/assets/Screenshot%202023-04-25%20at%2018.58.54.png)
 The highlevel overview of how the entire HSB application works is as outlined in the diagram above.